Change and manage MFA setup

 To get your second login factor a different way or have it sent to a different device:

-- under default sign-in method click or tap change
+- under default sign-in method (above the white panel) click or tap change

 - change your preferred option in the drop-down